Scheherazade: History

 The oldest known text of the tale of Scheherazade is a ninth century (CE) Arabic manuscript from Cairo.
-Across the next five centuries, Scheherazade’s "witty, lively and dynamic" voice was taken up by storytellers across the cultivated urban centres of Baghdad, Damascus, Cairo, and al-Andalus, with influences from multiple traditions, including Greek, Coptic, North African, and Hebrew.
+Across the next five centuries, Scheherazade’s witty and dynamic voice was taken up by storytellers across the cultivated urban centres of Baghdad, Damascus, Cairo, and al-Andalus, with influences from multiple traditions, including Greek, Coptic, North African, and Hebrew.
 By the twelfth century the 1001 Nights was established, with the story of Scheherazade being its frame.